apache/iotdb/docs/UserGuide/Administration-Management/Administration.md

 ```
 IoTDB> INSERT INTO root.ln.wf01.wt01(timestamp,status) values(1509465600000,true)
-Msg: 602: No permissions for this operation INSERT
+Msg: 602: No permissions for this operation, please add privilege INSERT_TIMESERIES.
 ```

 Now, we use root user to grant the two users write privileges to the corresponding storage groups.